Anand070800/Inventory-management-system/README.md

 # Inventory-management-system
-this is inventory management system using python.
+This is the Inventory management system devloped by python,during ETG AI/ML internship.